-Graduate assistant appointments are awarded on a competitive basis without regard to financial need.
+Graduate assistant appointments are awarded on a competitive basis.
 They provide a tuition waiver as well as compensation for work performed.

 Eligibility

 To be eligible to receive a graduate assistant appointment, you must be admitted into a graduate degree program.
 Non-degree students, or those working towards certification without a degree, are not eligible.